tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/losses/mean_pairwise_squared_error.md

 THIS FUNCTION IS DEPRECATED.
 It will be removed after 2016-12-30.
 Instructions for updating:
 Use tf.losses.mean_pairwise_squared_error instead.
-Note that the order of the predictions and labels arguments was changed.
+Note that the order of the predictions and labels arguments has been changed.

 Unlike `mean_squared_error`, which is a measure of the differences between corresponding elements of `predictions` and `labels`,